Spider-Man: Reign: Nudity controversy

 In issue #1, there is a panel known as the "Nude Panel".
 As the elderly Peter Parker sits on the edge of his bed (hands on his face), his genitals were exposed for the first time in the character's history.
 The issue was soon recalled and removed from the second run of Spider-Man: Reign #1 for fear of "corrupting minors".

 In other media

-Television

-A version of Mayor Waters, this one a female, appears in The Spectacular Spider-Man animated series, voiced by B.J.
+A female version of Mayor Waters appears in The Spectacular Spider-Man, voiced by B.J.
 Ward.